 Do Canadians celebrate All Souls Day?

-Is November 1st All Saints Day All Souls Day?
+Is November 1st All Saints Day or All Souls Day?

-On November 1st, we commemorate all the saints and martyrs who have lived throughout Christian history.
+November 1st is celebrated as All Saints' Day, commemorating all the saints and martyrs who have lived throughout Christian history.
 On November 2nd, All Souls' Day is observed to remember those who have died in the name of the faith.

 Who celebrates All Souls Day?